nih-cfde/training-and-engagement/docs/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_4.md

 !!! tip "Tag Names"

-    While you can use any tag name you see fit, we recommend using **DGE-FILTER-DATA**, used in this lesson to match your screen with the lesson screenshots.
+    You can use any tag name you choose.
+In this lesson and in the screenshots, we use **DGE-FILTER-DATA**.

 * Click <span class="highlight_txt">Apply</span>.
 In case, you wish to remove the tag, use the <span class="highlight_txt">:fontawesome-solid-times:</span> in the tag name to delete.